tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 The light crept farther under the door of Farmer Brown's henhouse, and by this time the hens were all awake.
 Furthermore, they had discovered Jenny Skunk down below and were making a great fuss.
-They were cackling so that Unc' Billy was sure Farmer Brown's girl would soon hear them and hurry out to find out what the noise was all about.
+They were cackling so that Uncle Billy was sure Farmer Brown's girl would soon hear them and hurry out to find out what the noise was all about.

-"If yo' would just get out of sight, Sis Skunk, Ah reckons those fool hens would keep quiet," Unc' Billy ventured.
+"If you would just get out of sight, Sister Skunk, I reckon those fool hens would keep quiet," Uncle Billy ventured.

 "I don't mind their noise.
 It doesn't trouble me a bit," replied Jenny Skunk, and grinned.
-It was plain enough to Unc' Billy that Jenny was enjoying the situation.
+It was plain enough to Uncle Billy that Jenny was enjoying the situation.

-But Unc' Billy wasn't.
+But Uncle Billy wasn't.
 He was so anxious that he couldn't keep still.
 He paced back and forth along the shelf in front of the upper row of nests and tried to make up his mind whether it would be better to go down and face Jenny Skunk or to try to hide under the hay in one of the nests,